This article is part of our Corner Report series.

 Receivers very rarely see the same corner every play, be it due to formational quirks or zone coverage calls by the defense, so a receiver's fortunes depend on much more than just the quality of the corner they're likely to see the most in a given game.
 Even against a bad corner, a good receiver can be denied the opportunity if the pass rush or something else outside his control complicates things.
 But it's part of the puzzle, and it's worth keeping track of.

-DETROIT WIDE RECEIVERS
+GREEN BAY WIDE RECEIVERS